unionai-oss/pandera/docs/source/schema_inference.rst

 ------------------

 The schema persistence feature requires a pandera installation with the ``io`` dependency set.
-See :ref:`installation` for more details.
+See the :ref:`installation<installation>` instructions for more details.

 There are two ways of persisting schemas, inferred or otherwise.